FelixHaller/app-configs/README.md

 ## Install guide:

-* clone this repository in a directory of your choice (must not be deleted in the future)
+* clone this repository in a directory of your choice
 * jump into the directory and execute:
 <pre>
 ./setup.sh
 </pre>

-The script will create symlinks to all the files in the right places (as long as the files are not present)
+The script will copy all the files in the right places (as long as the files are not present)